ssp21/ssp21-spec/ssp21.md

 <- e, s, dhee, dhes, dhse
 ```

-It's not important to understand the specifics of Noise's notation, but the following steps are
+It's not important to understand the specifics of Noise's notation.
+The important point here is that SSP21 uses a
+handshake pattern where all Diffie Hellman operations are deferred until after first two messages are exchanged.

+### Overview

-performed.
+The following steps are performed.
 This high-level description is not normative.
-A more rigorous definition is given in a later section.
+A more rigorous definition is given in
+a later section.

-1. The master sends the *REQUEST_HANDSHAKE_BEGIN* message to the outstation containing an ephemeral public key, some additional metadata, and a
+1. The master sends the *REQUEST_HANDSHAKE_BEGIN* message to the outstation containing an ephemeral public key, some
+additional metadata, and a
 certificate chain.

 2. The master mixes the entire transmitted message in 1) into the *handshake hash*.